rtCamp/amphtml/docs/bento-by-example/example-1-hello-world.md

 > Please refer [PreactJs: Functional Components](https://preactjs.com/guide/v10/components#functional-components) for more information.

 Let's get back to example.
-To show `Hello World`, it should be return from Preact Functional Component as:
+To show `Hello World`, it should be return from Preact Functional Component as (`component.js`):

 ```diff
 import * as Preact from '#preact';